 Damage to important nerves and blood vessels: Depending upon the site, there is a very small risk of skin surgery resulting in damage to important nerves or blood vessels that could result in permanent weakness, numbness or other serious adverse consequences.

 Allergic reaction: There is a small risk of suffering an allergic reaction to local anaesthetic or to dressings applied.
-Very rarely this can be serious or life-threatening..
+Very rarely this can be serious or life-threatening or cause permenent unsightly changes to the skin at the site of treatment.

 Procedure-specific risks (Dr Lynch will tick if applicable)

 Wound dehiscence: Stiches may fail to hold the wound together and it may come apart requiring a prolonged period of healing with dressings and leaving a larger scar.
 Risks are higher if there is infection or tension on the wound.
-Wound discharge: There may be discharge of clear or blood-stained fluid from the treated site.
+Wound discharge or fluid collection: There may be discharge of clear or blood-stained fluid from the treated site.
 Rarely this may continue for weeks and require dressings.
+Very rarely there may be a persistent collection of fluid under the surface of the skin that requires further treatment or surgery.
 Non-diagnostic result: Occasionally the results of a biopsy are non-diagnostic and it may need to be repeated.
 Incomplete treatment / need for further treatment: Lesions removed during surgery are often sent for pathological analysis.
 In some cases this may reveal that further treatment is required.
 Recurrence: There is a risk that the treated lesion may recur.
 Suture granuloma: If stitches are used occasionally there can be a reaction to one of the dissolvable deep stitches that is left in beneath the surface of the skin.
 This can occur after the wound has healed weeks-months after the procedure and cause inflammation, nodularity or discharge.
 Flap or graft failure: If a skin flap or graft is used there is a small risk that this does not survive.
 If this occurs this will require a longer period of healing, can give a worse cosmetic result and may require revision surgery or laser treatments.
 Weakness / paralysis of the eyebrow or forehead: Surgery in the temple area carries a small risk of damage to the temporal branch of the facial nerve.
 Drooping / weakness of the corner of the mouth: Surgery of the jawline carries a risk of damage to the marginal mandibular branch of the facial nerve.
 Burning / numbness of the forehead or scalp: Surgery of the forehead or scalp carries a small risk of damage to the sensory nerves that supply touch sensation to these areas.
 Damage can result in permanent numbness, pain or rarely a burning sensation that may persist.
 Nasal distortion, nasal blockage or nasal stuffiness: This is a risk of nasal reconstructive surgery.
-Ectropion: Surgery of the eyelid or adjacent skin can result in a pull on the eyelid which can be uncomfortable and unsightly.
+Eyelid/skin distortion, dry or watery eyes: Surgery of the eyelid or adjacent skin can result in a pull on the eyelid "ectropion" which can be uncomfortable and unsightly.
 If it does not resolve it may need surgical correction.
-Watering of the eyes: This is a risk of eyelid surgery, or surgery adjacent to the eyelid particularly at the inner corner of the eyelid where the tear duct runs.
+There can also be distortion of the skin with webbing, eyelid malposition, poor eyelid closure, dry or watery eyes, redness of the eye, ocular discomfort, and very rarely visual loss.
 Lip distortion: This is a risk of surgery of the lip and the skin adjacent to the lip.
 Ear distortion: Surgery of the ear can lead to ear distortion or reduction in size of the ear.
 Weakness of the shoulder: Surgery of the neck can damage the spinal accessory nerve which is responsible for elevation of the shoulder.
 Injury results in permanent weakness of the shoulder and 'winging' of the shoulder blade.
+Dipping / contour change of limb: Surgery to remove lesions on the arm or leg can cause a dipped "scalloped" appearance at the site of treatment due to removal of tissue and tension during suturing of the wound.

 Additional risks